Things To Do in Ipoh

 4. Kong Heng Flea Market

-The Kong Heng Square market is a small crafts bazaar and flea market in the center of the city.
+The Kong Heng Square market is a small crafts bazaar and flea market in the city center.
 This space is creatively decorated and has a fun walk-through.
 The market is located behind the Plan B restaurant and is open daily between 10 AM and 5 PM.

 5. Ipoh Railway Station